AzureTWL/Azual-TrialSystem/README.md

-# Trial Discord Bot

-A Discord bot designed to manage structured debates and trials with features including:
+A Discord bot designed to manage structured debates and trials based on a spesfic visual novel made by chunsoft.
+Features:

-- Debate management with Side A/B teams
+- Scrum Debate
-- Truth bullet system
+- Truth bullets
-- Role-based speaking permissions
-- Voting system
+- Voting system (Unfinished, Keeping it that way)
 - Intermission controls

 ## Setup